GRGL-RC/GRGL-RC/README.md

 I'm a results-driven developer with a deep passion for building robust and scalable applications.
 I specialize in full-stack development, particularly with PHP, and have extensive experience working with Docker, Node.js, React, and TypeScript.

-- 💻 I code with PHP, JavaScript, TypeScript.
+- 💻 I code with JavaScript, TypeScript.
 - 🐳 I'm a Docker fan
-- 🌐 Building dynamic web applications with PHP, Node.js and React.
+- 🌐 Building dynamic web applications with Node.js and React.